 4.8 Summary

 The statewide bacteria objectives and national criteria for the protection of REC-1 are based on fecal indicator bacteria (i.e., E. coli and enterococci) that are typically associated with fecal waste discharge and epidemiologically-derived risk of gastrointestinal illness.
 The scientific peer review process illuminated the value of enterococci over E. coli as a fecal indicator bacteria due to the strength of the related epidemiology.
 The statewide bacteria objective adoption process illuminated the value of E. coli over enterococci based on the potential for enterococci results to be influenced by environmental factors.
 Based on the PhyloChipTM study, both E. coli and enterococci sometimes appear to pick up shifts in environmental bacterial populations, perhaps due to enriched carbon or nitrogen runoff.
 Thus both have the potential to be influenced by environmental factors.
-The TMDL process relies on the Identification of areas of pollution/impairment by comparing the geomean and statistical threshold value calculations of all E. coli and enterococci data against the given standards, plus any direct evidence of beneficial use impairment (e.g., public health advisories on public swimming beaches).
-But, the other lines of evidence, such as provided by Bacteroides monitoring data and PhyloChipTM phylogenetic DNA microarray results, serve to narrow the area of focus.Congregating all of the lines of evidence by HUC-12 subwatershed provides a reasonably clear picture of 1) the total number of subwatersheds within which there is an elevated human health risk (e.g., exceedance of state objectives and national criteria and posted public health advisories), 2) the subset of subwatersheds where there is a human and/or bovine fecal waste signature (e.g., high Bacteroides concentrations and/or PhyloChipTM DNA evidence) , and 3) the subset of subwatersheds where there is no human or bovine fecal waste signature and further assessment is warranted (e.g., impaired/polluted subwatersheds with low Bacteroides and PhyloChipTM DNA results).
-Finally, direct measurement of pathogeniic species expands the range of public health concerns from gastrointestinal illness as associated with exceedance of E. coli and enterococci to include exposure to bacteria responsible for such illnesses as urinary tract infections, dermal infections, pneumonia, meningitis, and the plague.
+In addition to TMDL studies (see Chapter 6), this TMDL also identifies those HUC-12 subwatersheds where the geomean and statistical threshold value calculations of E. coli and enterococci data exceed the thresholds of the binomial tables in the Listing Policy.
+Similarly, it gives weight to direct evidence of beneficial use impairment (e.g., public health advisories on public swimming beaches).
+By considering other lines of evidence, such as provided by Bacteroides monitoring data and PhyloChipTM phylogenetic DNA microarray results, this TMDL is able to narrow the area of focus of the APMP to only those HUC-12 subwatersheds where 1) there are exceedances of state objectives or exceedances of national criteria and posted public health advisories and 2) there is a human fecal waste signature (e.g., high Bacteroides concentrations and/or PhyloChipTM DNA evidence).
+This TMDL also identifies the subset of subwatersheds where there is no human or bovine fecal waste signature and further assessment is warranted (e.g., subwatersheds where E. coli and enterococci data exceed thresholds from the binomial tables in the Listing Policy but there are low Bacteroides and PhyloChipTM DNA results).
+Finally, direct measurement of pathogenic species expands the range of public health concerns from gastrointestinal illness as associated with exceedance of E. coli and enterococci to include exposure to bacteria responsible for such illnesses as urinary tract infections, dermal infections, pneumonia, meningitis, and the plague.
+Table 4.12 is updated to reflect the findings of the 2020 reanalysis as one line of evidence in a weight-of-evidence approach.
+Chapter 6 includes summary of the findings of the TMDL Studies, which constitute additional lines of evidence in a weight-of-evidence approach.

-Table 4.12 Weight of Evidence Summary Table
+Table 4.12 Water Sampling and Public Health Advisories Summary